A major sticking point when beginning any content related activities often manifests in the following dilemma:

 Moreover, you don’t need to customize your blog design, since most blog extensions adopt your store theme look automatically.
 Let’s score this as Magento 2 blog extension pros #2!

 What about Wordpress?
-I’m afraid, it’s not that simple, like with any extension.
-Since Wordpress works as a stand-alone entity, it has very tiny integration options.
+I’m afraid, it’s not that simple, as is the case with any extension.
+Since Wordpress works as a stand-alone entity, it has very little in terms of integration options.
 Furthermore, you’ll need to adapt its design to fit your store theme, since Wordpress doesn’t provide you with this feature.

-To tell a long story short, everything is possible with Wordpress, but you’ll have to do it manually.
-I guess, this is cons #2 of Wordpress.
+To make a long story short, everything is possible with Wordpress, but you’ll have to do it manually.
+I guess, this is con #2 of Wordpress.

 2:0 for Blog extension!